Why bother about a marketing software trend?

 The real story here is Target’s focus on omnichannel experiences.
 For example, they focused on making it easier to buy products with their app and pick them up in-store.
 Omnichannel customers are worth 4x more than in-store customers and a staggering 10x more than digital-only customers.

 The path forward for retailers is relatively straightforward: be like Target.
-But omnichannel is also crucial for online-only businesses and software vendors, especially because omnichannel customers have a 30% higher lifetime value
+But omnichannel is also crucial for online-only businesses and software vendors, especially because omnichannel customers have a 30% higher lifetime value.

 For SaaS providers, a multichannel approach means creating a coherent experience, no matter the platform.
 Customers should be able to jump from SMS to email, chatbot to mobile, without losing the context of their conversation or transaction.
 If you do this successfully, you’ll see a boost in customer satisfaction, loyalty, and brand perception.

 Next steps: Your job is to make the customer experience seamless across platforms.
 But be warned: the behind-the-scenes processes to achieve this will be messy.
+This is a great use case for marketing planning software.

 You’ll need to unify data and interactions across channels, map the customer journey, and integrate all your platforms.
 If you’re questioning whether it’s all worth it, here’s a reminder: businesses with omnichannel engagement drive an 80% higher rate of incremental customer visits.